 In 2005, Chozen led the community on the Jizos for Peace pilgrimage to deliver Jizo images to Japan on the 60th anniversary of the atomic bombings of Hiroshima and Nagasaki.
 The Jizo images came from all over the world from people inspired to make an offering of peace and reconciliation.

 Hogen is Authorized to Teach

 Hogen and Chozen began studying with Shodo Harada Roshi in the mid-nineties, following the death of Maezumi Roshi.
-Shodo Harada, Roshi is a lineage holder in the Rinzai school of Japan.
-His passion and determination, greatly influenced the foundng of Great Vow, the teaching and practice in ZCO,and Chozen Roshi’s decision to give Dharma Transmission to Hogen.
+Shodo Harada Roshi is a lineage holder in the Rinzai school of Japan.
+His passion and determination greatly influenced the founding of Great Vow, the teaching and practice in ZCO, and Chozen Roshi’s decision to give Dharma Transmission to Hogen.

 Heart of Wisdom Zen Temple

 The lay community in Portland was also thriving at the beginning 2000s.
 Authorized to teach, Hogen was offering weekly sanzen for what was then called the “Portland Program,” the lay community practicing at the Dharma Center.
 Fueled by sesshin and regular sanzen the lay Sangha matured, and in response the teachers started the Sanghakai Program, a three-year intensive to develop lay leaders.
 By 2005, it was clear that the Portland Program was outgrowing the rental situation so ZCO began a five-year process of visioning, searching, and fundraising that eventually led to the 2011 founding of Heart of Wisdom Zen Temple.